 Related article: 5 Ideas For Homeschool Extracurricular Activities

-In the Kansas City area, many of our extracurricular options are highlighted in the MPE newsletter, which is produced and distributed to our members 10 times a year.
+In the Kansas City area, many of our extracurricular options are highlighted in the MPE newsletter, which is emailed to our members 10 times a year.

 7. Attend our how-to-homeschool workshop!

-Our next “How to Homeschool” workshop will be a live webinar at 9 a.m.
-July 24 to answer all your questions!
+Our next “How to Homeschool” workshop will be at 1 p.m.
+July 23 to answer all your questions!

 With all that is going on in the world right now, it is understandable that so many are giving homeschooling another look as an educational option for their family.